 “Ten years after the Climate Change Act became law, now is the right moment to set a more ambitious goal,” the CCC said in a statement.
 “The CCC’s recommended targets, which cover all sectors of the UK, Scottish and Welsh economies, are achievable with known technologies, alongside improvements in people’s lives, and should be put into law as soon as possible.”

-The announcement came shortly after the UK went two whole weeks without burning coal for electricity, the longest stretch without coal since the industrial revolution.
+The law comes shortly after the UK went two whole weeks without burning coal for electricity, the longest stretch without coal since the industrial revolution.

-But the UK will have to do more than curtail coal to meet its target, which holds the world’s seventh-largest economy to the most aggressive climate change goal in the world to date.
+But the UK will have to do more than curtail coal to meet its target, which demands an abrupt turn away from fossil fuels for the world’s seventh-largest economy.

 Achieving these ambitions means that by 2035, all new cars must be electric.
 Forests must expand from covering 13 percent of land today to 17 percent by 2050.
 All buildings must be retrofitted and decarbonized.
 People must consume less meat.
 Thermostats in the winter should be set no higher than 19 degrees Celsius.